mwanyumba7/KABU-GDSC-Technical_Writting_Session/README.md

 4. Search Engine Optimization(SEO) Best Practices
 5. Tips on Landing Your First Job in Technical Writing

-In Case you have any question or need any clarification do reach out to me on either [Twitter](https://twitter.com/Kai_mwanyumba) or [LinkdeIn](https://www.linkdin.com/in/brayan-mwanyumba-3094982227) and i will be more than glad to be of help to you.
+In Case you have any question or need any clarification do reach out to me on either [Twitter](https://twitter.com/Kai_mwanyumba) or [LinkdeIn](https://www.linkedin.com/in/brayan-mwanyumba-309498227) and I will be more than glad to be of help to you.

 Thank You For Attending My Session 😇